MicrosoftDocs/cognitive-toolkit-docs/articles/Debugging-CNTK-source-code-in-Visual-Studio.md

 In the **Solution Explorer**, find the CNTK project and right click on **Properties**.
 From the **Properties** dialog, click on **Configuration Properties** and then on **Debugging**.

-Assuming you have your CNTK source at `C:\src` and you want to debug with config file `lr_bs.cntk` from the the tutorial [HelloWorld-LogisticRegression](https://github.com/Microsoft/CNTK/tree/release/latest/Tutorials/HelloWorld-LogisticRegression), set the
+Assuming you have your CNTK source at `C:\src` and you want to debug with config file `lr_bs.cntk` from the tutorial [HelloWorld-LogisticRegression](https://github.com/Microsoft/CNTK/tree/release/latest/Tutorials/HelloWorld-LogisticRegression), set the
 Command Arguments as follows: